go-gremlin/gremlin/README.md

 #### Local Lock

-The local lock uses a Map of Mutexes, so that for a given LocalKey passed in by the query, the Mutex will lock writes on that key.
+The local lock uses a Cache of Mutexes (from [go-cache](https://github.com/patrickmn/go-cache), so that for a given LocalKey passed in by the query, the Mutex will lock writes on that key.
 For instance, if we are operating on a Vertex and expect simultaneous writes to that Vertex's properties, we can lock the Mutex corresponding to the Vertex ID to avoid a ConcurrentModificationException.

 However, this system only works for a single client, so a distributed system, or a system with multiple writer clients will still be at risk of concurrency exceptions.